 Great Western Trail

 Continue north on the Bonneville Shoreline trail.
 Do NOT take the major left turn in 0.5 miles from the trailhead that goes over a newer wide bridge.
 Instead, stay to the right and eventually cross an older bridge.
 In approximately two miles form the trailhead, there will be a fork in the trail and a wooden sign indicating “Great Western Trail”.
 You want to stay right on the Great Western trail.
 Hours later, you will join the Kay's Creek Ridge trail on a false peak affectionately named “Chin Scraper”.
 This will be on the ridge line, and you can easily find your way to the top of Layton Peak.

 Kay's Creek Ridge trail

 This trail is also referred to as "Community Trail" by locals.
-A few steps after joining the Bonneville Shoreline trail, turn right (west) onto an unmarked trail.
+A few steps after joining the Bonneville Shoreline trail, turn right (east) onto an unmarked trail.
 N 41.05.265 W 111.54.077 This area had a huge brush fire in the summer of 2006.
-On your right, you will pass the remains of a burned out chlorine pump station.

 The trail had been bulldozed for the first 1/4 mile.
 Ignore spurs on left side.
 At 0.26 miles, the trail crosses a concrete pipe and turns 90 degrees to the left.
 This next short bit may be overgrown beside the creek.
 At 0.31 miles, the trail will cross the small creek then begin heading upwards.

-At 0.71 miles, a faint trail goes right.
-This spur dead ends to Fernwood cabin (built in the 1970’s).
+At 1.5 miles, a faint trail goes right.
+This spur leads to Fernwood cabin (built in the 1970’s).
 It is about a 5 minute detour if you want to see it.

 Continue following the obvious trail to the summit.